About this course

 Students enrolled in the Graduate Certificate in Health Informatics and Digital Health become part of an interprofessional group of graduate students from different health workforce backgrounds, biosciences, information systems and information technology, and other fields.
 Within this group it is possible for students to pursue more clinical or more technical interests during their studies, depending on their backgrounds and career plans.

-The Graduate Certificate in Health Informatics and Digital Health can be a pathway to a Masters degree in Public Health (244CW), a Masters degree in Clinical Research (N01AA), or a Masters degree in Information Systems with a Health specialisation (MC-IS).
+The Graduate Certificate in Health Informatics and Digital Health can be a pathway to a Masters degree in Public Health (244CW), a Masters degree in Clinical Research (N01AA), or a Masters degree in Information Systems with a Professional specialisation (MC-IS).

 *In Australia as elsewhere ‘health informatics’ is the preferred term for the field of scientific knowledge, which has a long established history.
 Digital health, ehealth, mobile health and telehealth are commonly used to describe the application of this knowledge in the Internet age.

 Last updated: 15 November 2022